cschneider/Karaf-Tutorial/tasklist/README.md

 	http:list

 This should show the servlet we expose.

+	task:list

+Will list the tasks currently managed by the service

 Open the URL below in your browser [http://localhost:8181/tasklist](http://localhost:8181/tasklist).
 It should show the pre defined tasks.